-No Contact Orders: The University can require that the respondent (if a student) or their associates of the incident has no contact with the victim.
+- No Contact Orders: The University can require that the respondent (if a student) or their associates of the incident has no contact with the victim.
 Additionally, victims are protected under federal law and University policy from retaliation.
-This includes retaliation from the accused, their associates or anyone in the University itself on the basis of filing a gender-based complaint.
+This includes retaliation from the accused, their associates or anyone in the University itself on the basis of filing a gender-based complaint. - Voluntary Housing Change: Victims, although not required, have the option to change their on-campus housing location. - Employment Scheduling Changes: The University will work with individuals to adjust work schedules, as appropriate, to provide support to the harmed person. - Academic Support: The University will coordinate with faculty to provide reasonable leniency and adjustments to coursework and/or attendance to support the harmed person.

-Voluntary Housing Change: Victims, although not required, have the option to change their on campus housing location.
+Request for Non-Disclosure of Directory Information

-Request for Non-Disclosure of Directory Information: "Student directory [public] information" includes name, address, telephone number, date and place of birth, class, major field of study, dates of attendance, degrees and honors/awards received, previous institutions attended, participation in officially recognized sports and activities, and, if the student is an athlete, height and weight.
+"Student directory [public] information" includes name, address, telephone number, date and place of birth, class, major field of study, dates of attendance, degrees and honors/awards received, previous institutions attended, participation in officially recognized sports and activities, and, if the student is an athlete, height and weight.
 The University may release all or any of these student directory information items for any purpose at its discretion.